-Assisted in representation of Wachovia and its directors in successfully defending suit challenging merger of Wachovia and Wells Fargo.
+Represented Wachovia and its directors in successfully defending suit challenging merger of Wachovia and Wells Fargo.

-Assisted real estate development company in obtaining summary judgment in suit seeking to rescind city approval of residential development and successfully defending summary judgment on appeal.
+Represented real estate development company in obtaining summary judgment in suit seeking to rescind city approval of residential development and successfully defending summary judgment on appeal.
 Coventry Woods Neighborhood Association v.
 City of Charlotte, 688 S.E.2d 538 (N.C.
 Ct.
 App.
 2010).

 Represented real estate development company seeking damages for breach of contract governing development of multiple major hotel properties.

 - Nov.
 2, 2017